ScalHive/Interview-Tasks/Trainee_level_positions/Scala_Software_Developer/README.md

 ## Expertise and priority verticals are:
-- FinTech
+- General programming
-- BigData (using Hadoop framework)
+- Backend systems
-- Digital Marketing
+- Distributed systems

 ## We offer: